arice/arice.github.io/MunkiReport_server_setup.md

 Three files in the right places and one command will get this going.

 ### docker-compose.yml
-- docker-compose.yml contains the basic info defining the three docker containers: MunkiReport, MySQL, and Caddy In my users's home directory, I created **~/munkireport/docker-compose.yml** with the following contents
+- docker-compose.yml contains the basic info defining the three docker containers: MunkiReport, MySQL, and Caddy.
+In my users's home directory, I created **~/munkireport/docker-compose.yml** with the following contents

 ```